lbischof/ms/content/wool/index.md

 ---
-name: Wool
-title: Colourful felting fibres
+name: Colourful felting fibres
+title: Wool
 description: More than a hundred colours to choose from.
 Find the suitable fibre for your felting project.
 Merino is finer than Corriedale.
 Mohairlocks in many colours.
+menu: main
+weight: 10
 content:
   - partial: mals-multiple
     product: Corriedale